 Polio this week in Malaysia

-- Two cases of circulating vaccine-derived poliovirus type 1 (cVDPV1) were reported this week.
+- No circulating vaccine-derived poliovirus type 1 (cVDPV1) case was reported this week.
 There has been one case in 2020 so far.
-The total number of cases reported in 2019 to three.
+The total number of cases reported in 2019 remains three.

 - Read our Malaysia country page for more information.

 International Health Regulations

 Malaysia is classified by the International Health Regulations (IHR) as a state infected with cVDPV1 and cVDPV2 with potential risk of international spread.
 It is therefore subject to temporary recommendations as of June 2020.